MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/synchronize-tasks-teams-pos.md

 For more information, see [Publish task lists to create and track work in your organization](https://support.microsoft.com/office/publish-task-lists-to-create-and-track-work-in-your-organization-095409b3-f5af-40aa-9f9e-339b54e705df).

 > [!NOTE]
 > After the task list is published successfully in Teams, the tasks will be displayed in POS.
-POS managers and cashiers then need to turn on Azure AD login in POS.
-For more information, refer to the [Enable Azure Active Directory authentication for POS sign-in](aad-pos-logon.md) article.
+POS managers and cashiers then need to turn on Microsoft Entra login in POS.
+For more information, refer to the [Enable Microsoft Entra authentication for POS sign-in](aad-pos-logon.md) article.

 ## Additional resources